HVAC System Maintenance Plans in Emporia, Courtland, Franklin & All of South-Central Virginia

 - Check limit operation

 - Check amps draw of fan & inducer motors

 - Check heat exchanger & safety controls

 Oil Furnace Checklist:

-- Clean or replace oil filter, gaskets and pump strainer.
+- 2. Clean or replace the oil filter, gaskets, and pump strainer.

-- Check condition and operation of electrodes, transformer, oil nozzle, air tubes, and pump.
+- 7. Check the condition and operation of electrodes, transformer, oil nozzle, air tubes, and pump.

 - 8. Check the volume of the fuel tank